CriticalMoments/CriticalMoments/README.md

 - `has_watch || location_city == 'Toronto' || has_car_audio || on_call || has_bt_headset || network_connection_type == 'cellular'`
 - `weather_condition IN ['Rain', 'Thunderstorms'] || weather_cloud_cover > 0.80`

+### Targeting Events

+TODO

+### Local User-Engagement Database 📙

+Our SDK automatically starts building an on-device database of user engagement history.
+The most [commonly needed actions are tracked automatically](https://docs.criticalmoments.io/events/built-in-events).
+[Add your own custom events](https://docs.criticalmoments.io/events/event-overview) and [properties](https://docs.criticalmoments.io/conditional-targeting/custom-properties) in a single line of code.
+Use this database when targeting user-messaging, reviews, notifications, paywalls and more!

 ## User Privacy 🔑🔒

 Critical Moments is designed from the ground up for user privacy.
 All logic is run locally on their own device.
 We don’t collect any information about your users.
-A default installation makes zero calls to our servers from the user’s device*.
+A default installation makes zero calls to our servers from the user’s device.

-*Some optional services like GeoIP location and weather require a service.
+Note: Some optional services like GeoIP location and weather require a service.
 These services are clearly outlined in our docs, are completely optional, don’t collect user identifiers, and don’t store logs long-term.

-## TODO

-### Powerful Config-Driven Growth Plans 📈

-Our growth config file format supports building complex growth logic, entirely in config.
-Connect events in your app to messaging, notifications, paywalls, review prompts, and much more.
-Check for the perfect moment with conditions.
-Non-technical team members can contribute, without writing code.
-Update anytime your config anytime, without App Store updates.

-### Local User-Engagement Database 📙

-Our SDK automatically starts building an on-device database of user actions.
-The most [commonly needed actions are tracked automatically](https://docs.criticalmoments.io/events/built-in-events).
-[Add your own custom events](https://docs.criticalmoments.io/events/event-overview) and [properties](https://docs.criticalmoments.io/conditional-targeting/custom-properties) in a single line of code.
-Use this database when targeting user-messaging, reviews, notifications, paywalls and more!

 ## Quick Start 🚀